trichard3000/mmll/README.md

 SamplesPerSecond - Different host systems will have different max values.

-The log file output is also "cloned" from ME7Logger as this was the easiest way to provide instant compatibility for the logs graphed with ECUxPlot.
+The log file output is also "cloned" from ME7Logger as this was the easiest way to provide instant compatibility for the logs to be graphed with ECUxPlot.

 ECUxPlot can be found at:
 http://nyet.org/cars/ECUxPlot/